ManneN1/LibCooldownTracker-1.0-3.3.5/README.md

 # **Information**
+LibCooldownTracker-1.0 for WoW 3.3.5.

 Based on [LibCooldownTracker-1.0](https://github.com/vendethiel/LibCooldownTracker-10), thanks Vendethiel and team for the source.

 Primary changes:
-- Utilizes GUIDs instead of unitIDs such that it can be utilized by many more AddOns (maintains backwards compatibility with the old events).
+- Utilizes GUIDs instead of unitIDs such that it can be utilized by many more AddOns
+- Maintains backwards compatibility (old events still exist)
-- Supports cross-platform (RCE-TBC/WotLK, primarily)
+- Supports RCE-TBC
 - Built-in spec detection via LibSpecDetection-1.0 (instead of GladiusEx)

 ## **Usage**